Jefferson Lab's Workbench Projects

 Overview

-The main base was constructed from sections of 1 × 4 white pine and 1/4" plywood.
+The main base is constructed from sections of 1 × 4 white pine and 1/4" plywood.
 The electromagnet is suspended above the main base with a support frame made from sections of 1 × 2 white pine.